Avanade/DevOpsHOL/ui-testing/README.md

    - MSTest.TestAdapter
    - Selenium.Support
    - Selenium.WebDriver
-   - Selenium.WebDriver.ChromeDriver
+   - Selenium.WebDriver.ChromeDriver **Version: (79.0.3945.3600)**

 1. Ensure the Selenium Chrome driver executable is copied to the output during publish.
 Also make sure that the testproject is using .NET Core 2.2.
-On the **FunctionalTests** project, edit the project file
+To do this: double click on the **FunctionalTests** and the FunctionalTests.csproj will be opened:
     - Add the following PropertyGroup:
         ```xml
         <PropertyGroup>
             <PublishChromeDriver>true</PublishChromeDriver>
         </PropertyGroup>
         ```
-    - Verify that the project is using .NET Core 2.2
+    - Make sure that the project is using .NET Core 2.2
         ```xml
         <PropertyGroup>
             <TargetFramework>netcoreapp2.2</TargetFramework>